Is New Car Replacement Insurance Worth It?

 Direct providers can offer coverage for vehicles up to five years old.
 They often include a suite of add-ons that can help you with deductibles or diminished value.
 Direct providers often have the best price and coverage options.

-Your primary insurance provider may offer it for a new to a three-year-old vehicle that has low mileage.
+Your primary insurance provider may offer it for a new to three-year-old vehicle with low mileage.
 Again, full replacement cost insurance is not the same as an endorsement.
-The cost can be comparable to other specialty providers.
+The cost can be comparable to that of other specialty providers.
 ICBC replacement insurance can be expensive.

 Am I eligible for new car replacement insurance?

 That’s a good question!
-Eligibility can vary from provider to provider and will depend on where you live and the type of vehicle you have.
+Eligibility can vary from provider to provider and will depend on where you live and your vehicle type.
 How old the vehicle is and how many kilometres it has are also factors.
 The difference between the actual cash value (ACV) and replacement cost only grows over time.
-That’s why insurers limit how long they’ll provide coverage for your new car.
-There are also some prohibited vehicle uses such as ride-sharing, commercial driving, or driving more than 40,000 km a year.
+That’s why insurers limit how long they’ll cover your new car.
+There are also some prohibited vehicle uses, such as ride-sharing, commercial driving, or driving more than 40,000 km a year.

-It’s always a good idea to check with a specific provider to confirm eligibility.
+It’s always a good idea to confirm eligibility with a specific provider.
 You will also need to have comprehensive and collision coverage to qualify.

 Summary